Astropilot/ValheimTooler/README.md

 - Change the key that displays/hides the tool, defaulting to the Delete key
 - Choose to show the tool when it starts, default is active
 - Choose the display language of the program, auto by default (depending on the game language)
+- Set up keyboard shortcuts for some features

 ## Contributing